5 Interesting Facts About the Declaration of Independence

 Even though America celebrates the Declaration of Independence on July 4, this wasn’t the date it was signed.
 First, the document had to go to the printer to have copies made and then most participants had signed the Declaration of Independence in Philadelphia by August 1776.
 It wasn’t until early 1777 that the names of the signers of the Declaration of Independence were publicized.

-Six individuals signed both the Declaration of Independence and the Constitution.
+Of the 56 men who signed the Declaration of Independence and the 39 who signed the United States Constitution, only six individuals signed both.
 These signers included Benjamin Franklin, Roger Sherman, George Read, James Wilson, Robert Morris, and George Clymer.

 You might think the Declaration of Independence, due to its importance, would be celebrated by the American people right away, but this isn’t so.
 The Federalists and the Republicans didn’t agree about the Declaration of Independence and its signing.
 Due to the discord between the two groups, the Declaration of Independence wasn’t publicly celebrated until after 1812, when the Federalist group broke apart and left the political scene.

-If you’re looking for another way to show your patriotic spirit and love for America, visit TheFlagShirt.com.
-You’ll find a wide array of patriotic apparel, including clothing with a Declaration of Independence theme.
+If you’re looking for another way to show your patriotic spirit and love for America, browse our complete line of patriotic apparel, including clothing with a Declaration of Independence theme.
 Explore our patriotic clothing collection and find the perfect red, white, and blue attire to add to your wardrobe.